-- review the recommendation and notify the teacher in writing denying the recommendation, or confirming the recommendation and stating that it will be sent to the Board for action. - 10-7-7 If the teacher goes on an extended leave after the Remediation Plan has commenced, the leave time will not be counted as part of the remediation time and the Plan will continue upon the return of the teacher to active service. - 10-7-8 Once a Remediation Plan is implemented, the teacher may be transferred only with written consent of the evaluator, the teacher, and the principal of the school to which transfer is sought. - 10-8 Special Evaluation.
-When an evaluator determines that a non-probationary teacher needs assistance during a non-evaluation year, a special evaluation shall be initiated. - 10-8-1 To initiate a special evaluation, the evaluator shall conduct a formal observation with pre- and post-observation conferences.
-During the pre- observation conference, the evaluator shall indicate the performance concerns.
-A second observation shall be conducted. - 10-8-2 Following the second observation, the written evaluation report shall be completed and discussed with the teacher within ten (10) days. - 10-8-3 If the written evaluation report indicates unsatisfactory performance on any performance criterion, a Remediation Plan shall be developed by the teacher and evaluator.
-The procedures for such a plan shall apply as in Article 10-7. - 10-9 Evaluation procedures to be used in the District shall be developed by the Advisory District Personnel Performance Evaluation Council (1338 Committee) subject to approval by the Board. - 10-9-1 The procedures shall be published and available for review by all teachers and a copy will be given to each teacher prior to any scheduled evaluations. - 10-9-2 Teacher representatives on the 1338 Committee, which the Board is required to appoint under the provision of C.R.S.
-22-9-107, shall be nominated by the Association. - 10-9-3 The 1338 Committee will revise the appraisal processes for teachers and specialized service providers in order to base them on standards for professional practice.
-They will recommend changes to the District and Association no later than September 1, 2003.
+- 10-8 Special Evaluation.
+When an evaluator determines, based on evidence from multiple classroom observations that assistance is needed during a non-evaluation year, a special evaluation shall be initiated.
+At this time the Human Resources Department should be notified by the evaluator. - 10-8-1 Initiate Special Evaluation.
+To initiate a special evaluation, the evaluator shall conduct a formal observation with pre- and post-observation conference; the evaluator shall indicate the performance concerns.
+A second observation shall be conducted. - 10-8-2 Records of Teaching/Service.
+For the purpose of completing the special evaluation, teachers will need to submit records of teaching to the evaluator within ten (10) days of the evaluator requesting them. - 10-8-3 Completion of Professional Evaluation.
+Following the second observation and the gathering of records of teaching, the Comprehensive Professional Evaluation will be completed including a comprehensive performance rating, and shall be discussed with the teacher within ten (10) days. - 10-8-4 Unsatisfactory Comprehensive Performance Rating.
+If the comprehensive performance rating indicates unsatisfactory performance, the evaluator shall initiate a Remediation Plan, 10-7-2. - 10-9 Advisory District Personnel Performance Evaluation Council.
+Evaluation procedures to be used in the District shall be developed by the Advisory District Personnel Performance Evaluation Council (1338 Committee) subject to approval by the Board. - 10-9-1 The procedures shall be published and available for review by all teachers and a copy given to each teacher prior to any scheduled evaluations. - 10-9-2 Teacher representatives on the 1338 Committee, which the Board is required to appoint under provision of C.R.S.
+22-9-107, shall be nominated by the Association. - 10-9-3 The 1338 Committee will convene a minimum of twice annually, once a semester to review and update evaluation forms, handbook and training programs for the teachers.
+They will recommend to the District and Association contract language no later than nine months prior to the expiration of this Agreement for implementation beginning in the first year of the successor to this Agreement.